 Below is an example of my plan for a 1400 word article I wrote for The Saturday Paper about the dangers of vaginal mesh implants.

-I had already interviewed a distiller who uses finger limes to make his navy strength gin and I knew right then that I had a beautiful transition.
+I had already interviewed a distiller who uses finger limes to make his navy strength gin.

 Here is how the finished article turned out: